varejjjka89/tik-tok-reviews/README.md

-#  This repository contains analysis of reviews users leabe on tik-tok.
+#  This repository contains analysis of reviews users leave on tik-tok.
 ## Initial data was loaded from Kaggle, analysis was completed in Google BigQuery

 Please find the following information in this repository: